mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 \caption{Applied traction vs. force in y direction. \label{fd-plot}}
 \end{figure}

-Optionally if you have GnuPlot configured with PSD you can see live ploting of this curve if you use option  \sh{-plotreactionforce} during the  \sh{ PSD\_PreProcess}.
+Optionally if you have GnuPlot configured with PSD you can see live ploting of this curve if you use option  \psd{-plotreactionforce} during the  \psd{ PSD\_PreProcess}.

 \begin{figure}[h!]
 \centering